 - A minimum of 128 semester hours, including all the general education requirements listed below and the appropriate major requirements listed in the Undergraduate Programs section of this catalog. - 2.
-A minimum of 32 semester hours at La Verne for the residency requirement. - 3.
-A minimum of 44 semester hours at the upperdivision level, including a minimum of 24 in the major and 5 in general education.
+A minimum of 40 semester hours at La Verne for the residency requirement.

+- All traditional age, undergraduate students on the main campus must take 16 of their last 32 units prior to graduation at La Verne. - 4.
+A minimum of 44 semester hours at the upper-division level, including a minimum of 24 in the major and 5 in general education.
 At least 16 semester hours at the upper-division level in the major and 5 in general education must be taken at La Verne.